 Action to be taken by the partner establishment and university

-If a student teacher fails to follow the Code of Professional Conduct, or if their personal or professional conduct (as outlined by PART TWO of the Teachers’ Standards) gives concern, the head teacher/principal or delegated staff of the establishment will follow normal procedures in relation to staff discipline.
-In extreme circumstances, inappropriate behaviour may result in immediate removal from the premises.
+If a student teacher fails to follow the Code of Professional Conduct, or if their personal or professional conduct (as outlined by Part Two of the Teachers’ Standards) gives concern, the head teacher/principal or delegated colleague of the establishment will follow normal procedures in relation to staff discipline.
+In extreme circumstances, inappropriate behaviour may result in immediate removal from the premises and contact being made immediately to the partnership team at LJMU.

 Serious breaches of the Code of Professional Conduct